 Georgia Transmission is organized and operates as a cooperative.
-The Member Systems and Oglethorpe paid an aggregate of \$195 in membership fees.
-Patronage capital is the retained net margin of Georgia Transmission.
+The Member Systems and Oglethorpe made a one-time aggregate payment of \$195 in membership fees.
+At December 31, 2019, patronage capital consisted of a \$49 million special patronage contribution from the Member Systems, cumulative net margins, and \$142 million related to land recovery.
 As provided in Georgia Transmission's Bylaws, any excess of revenue over expenses from operations is treated as advances of capital by the Member Systems and Oglethorpe, and is allocated to each of them on the basis of their transmission services purchased from Georgia Transmission.
 Under the Georgia Transmission Indenture, Georgia Transmission is required to achieve a margins-for-interest (MFI) ratio for each fiscal year equal to at least 1.10.

 Any distributions of patronage capital are subject to the requirements under Georgia Transmission's Indenture and the discretion of the Board of Directors.
-Under the Indenture, Georgia Transmission is prohibited from making any distribution of patronage capital to the Member Systems and Oglethorpe if, at the time thereof or after giving effect to the distribution: (i) an event of default exists under the Indenture, (ii) Georgia Transmission's equity as of the end of the immediately preceding fiscal quarter is less than 20% of Georgia Transmission's total capitalization, or (iii) the aggregate amount expended for distributions on or after the date on which Georgia Transmission's equity first reaches 20% of Georgia Transmission's total capitalization

-18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations exceeds 35% of Georgia Transmission's aggregate net margins earned after such date.
+Under the Indenture, Georgia Transmission is prohibited from making any distribution of patronage capital to the Member Systems and Oglethorpe if, at the time thereof or after giving effect to the distribution: (i) an event of default exists under the Indenture, (ii) Georgia Transmission's equity as of the end of the immediately preceding fiscal quarter is less than 20% of Georgia Transmission's total capitalization, or (iii) the aggregate amount expended for distributions on or after the date on which Georgia Transmission's equity first reaches 20% of Georgia Transmission's total capitalization exceeds 35% of Georgia Transmission's aggregate net margins earned after such date.
 The restrictions set forth in (ii) and (iii), however, will not apply if, after giving effect to such distribution, Georgia Transmission's equity as of the end of the immediately preceding fiscal quarter is not less than 30% of Georgia Transmission's total capitalization.
 If so, then 100% of the current year margin, upon board approval, could be returned to the Member Systems.

-36 Statements of Revenues and Expenses 36 Statements of Patronage Capital and Membership Fees 37 Balance Sheets 39 Statements of Capitalization d.
+38 Statements of Revenues and Expenses 38 Statements of Patronage Capital and Membership Fees 39 Balance Sheets 41 Statements of Capitalization d.
 Operating revenues

-40 Statements of Cash Flows 41 Notes to Financial Statements 51 Report of Management 52 Report of Independent Auditors
+42 Statements of Cash Flows 43 Notes to Financial Statements 53 Report of Management 54 Report of Independent Auditors